nkabrown/polyptych/README.md

 What is the alphabet of Boolean logic?

+What is the difference between variables and metavariables?

 What are the definitions of strings and substrings?

 What is the definition of formula-calculation?